rdmitry0911/zfsbootmenu-clevis-load-key/README.md

 ## This is a load_key hook for ZFSBootMenu to automatically unlock zfsroot dataset using clevis

+### This module doesn't unlock the dataset, it just generates a key with a valid passphrase in expected place thus providing automatick dataset unlocking in main ZBM code
 Requirements:
 - OTB `clevis` (full set) and optionally `dropbear` packages are embedded in zfsbootmenu
 - `ZFSBootMenu` with load_key hooks support ([my fork](https://github.com/rdmitry0911/zfsbootmenu) of it is suitable)